htw-inka/ofxMagicMirror/README.md

 * video (also with an alpha mask [like here](http://jakearchibald.com/scratch/alphavid/)
 * 3D models (in Wavefront OBJ format)

+These contents have to be added to the `res/contents` folder.

+There are two different versions available, using different libraries and with differing development states.

+## ofxMagicMirror

-These contents have to be added to the `res/contents` folder using the following naming convention to associate the content with a marker ID and a content type:
+The content folders have to follow naming convention to associate the content with a marker ID and a content type:

 * `res/contents/<id>_<type>_<name>/<name>.<ext>`
 * image example: `res/contents/42_img_helloworld/helloworld.png`